-The Springfield-Greene County Library District provides some strategies for finding reliable information from well-researched sources.
+The Springfield-Greene County Library District and the American Library Association provide some strategies for finding reliable information from well-researched sources.

 All of this data is free.
 The following sources will help you get started.

 Data from the U.S. Census, gathered every 10 years, is publicly available.
-The American Community Survey gathers demographic data and is available through the American FactFinder portal.
+The American Community Survey gathers demographic data.

 This includes four annual publications: "Crime in the United States," "National Incident-Based Reporting System," "Law Enforcement Officers Killed and Assaulted" and "Hate Crime Statistics."